Fiat Chrysler halts production in Serbia over China disruption

-MILAN (Reuters) - Fiat Chrysler (FCA) (FCHA.MI) said on Friday it had temporarily halted production at its Serbian plant due to disruptions related to components sourced from China, where businesses have been hampered by the outbreak of a new coronavirus.
+MILAN (Reuters) - Fiat Chrysler (FCA) (FCHA.MI) said on Friday it had temporarily halted production at its Serbian plant, the first such suspension by an automaker in Europe in response to the coronavirus outbreak in China.

-Planned downtime at the Kragujevac plant in Serbia, where FCA builds its Fiat 500L car, has been rescheduled, a spokesman for the Italian American automaker said.
+Planned downtime at the Kragujevac plant in Serbia, where FCA builds its Fiat 500L car, has been rescheduled “due to availability of certain components sourced in China”, a spokesman for the Italian American automaker said.

-Friday’s temporary halt is the first such suspension by an automaker in Europe in response to the virus outbreak.

 Chief Executive Mike Manley said last week that disruptions to auto parts production in China could threaten output at one of FCA’s European plants within two to four weeks.

+Hyundai (005380.KS) earlier this month suspended production in South Korea because of the coronavirus outbreak, the first major carmaker to do so outside of China.

+Hyundai and sister firm Kia Motors (000270.KS) said on Monday said they would gradually increase production in South Korea from this week.

-Production will restart later this month, an FCA spokesman said, adding that the group did not expect the announced changes would affect total production forecasts for this month.
+Production at Serbia’s Karagujevac plant would restart this month, an FCA spokesman said, adding that the group did not expect the announced changes would affect total production forecasts for this month.

 “We’re in the process of securing future supply of those affected parts,” the spokesman said.